Infections and Fever Treatment Clinic Q&A

 If it suddenly feels as though the temperature has changed drastically you may have a fever!
 Often, fevers occur as a result of an infection.
-At Priority Urgent Care in Ellington CT, Unionville CT, East Haven CT, Cromwell CT, Oxford CT and Newington CT, we can provide expert treatment for both infections and fevers!
+At Priority Urgent Care and Walk-In Clinic in Ellington CT, Unionville CT, East Haven CT, Cromwell CT, Oxford CT and Newington CT, we can provide expert treatment for both infections and fevers!

 Since fevers are a relatively common occurrence, it can be challenging to know whether you should seek medical attention or not when you come down with one!
 That said, there are some important signs to pay attention to if you have a fever that warrants medical attention.
 Some of these signs include the following:

 • Fever that does not break, continues to worsen, or lasts longer than three days

 • Infected wound

 • Nausea and vomiting